bus710/edgex-on-raspberry-pi/30_install_edgex.md

 arm64v8/redis:5.0.8-alpine                                 Up 26 seconds
 edgexfoundry/docker-edgex-consul-arm64:1.2.0               Up 26 seconds
 portainer/portainer

+# If there is a device-virtual still running, stop the services with volume reset and start again
+$ docker-compose -f docker-compose-geneva-redis-no-secty-arm64.yml down -v
+$ docker-compose -f docker-compose-geneva-redis-no-secty-arm64.yml up -d
 ```

 <br/>

-The names of the launched services can be found if we think about the diagram:
+The EdgeX structure diagram clearly shows the purpose of each service:

 ![EdgeX Architecture Diagram (Jun/12 2020)](./assets/EdgeX-Arch-Jun12-20.png.jpg)

 There are the core services in the middle.
 Devices services will talk to the hardwares.
-Supporting services will inject business logics and run actions scheduled.
+Supporting services will inject rules and run actions scheduled.
 Application services will interact with frontend or external cloud services.
 All the well designed services are just launched with the one line of command!

 <br/>